microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 * VM cores and memory(GB) requirements
 * Real VM creation and deletion time (converted to the tick, 1 tick means 5 minutes in real time) As for the utilization readings part, we sort the renumbered VM ID and CPU utilization pairs by the timestamp (tick).

+To provide system workloads from light to heavy, two kinds of simple topologies are designed and provided in VM Scheduling scenario.

 azure.2019.10k
 ~~~~~~~~~~~~~~~~